 order_id allows both the customer and business to track the progress of that specific order.
 Because order id is unique, it is typically the

 Foreign Key is a column created inside a table that links to the

 Primary Key column of another table.
-Foreign Keys create references between tables, allowing analysts to easy look up and link records together.
-Let us say we wanted to know which orders belonged to each of our customers.
+Foreign Keys create references between tables, allowing analysts to easily look up and link records together.
+Say you wanted to know which orders belonged to each of your customers.
 The

 customer id column (